Estimated Reading Time: 8 Minutes

 - Very expensive

-- Hard-to-impossible to find in Costa Rica.
+- Hard-to-impossible to find in Costa Rica, and you cannot live without it.

 Your space with carry-on bags and check-in luggage will be very limited, unless you want to pay through the nose.
 Airlines have cut back on the number of free bags you can carry, so check with the airline first.
 Be prepared to find out what to bring.
 You won’t have enough room in those bags for everything.